mayurshivakumar/jwtLibWrapper/README.md

-This is a sample code for using JWT.
+This wrapper code for using JWT library.

 1) First hit the Login in end point
 2) Then hit home end point .
 Else will get unauthorized.